BimsDevs/ansible-config-mgt/Ansible Configuration Management.md

 -   Configure Webhook in GitHub and set webhook to trigger ansible build.

-1.Enable webhooks in GitHub repository settings.
+## Enable webhooks in GitHub repository settings.

 -   Go into the tooling github repository: